Giadissima/SortImages/README.md

   - Option to choose the hierarchical structure based on year, year/month, or year/month/day.
   - Option to ignore folder names during sorting.
   - Option to delete empty folders after sorting.
+  - Option to delete duplicates founded.
   - Option to move screenshots into a dedicated folder named "Screenshot" with organized subfolders.
   - Option to don't move Whatsapp's files into a dedicated folder named "Whatsapp" with organized subfolders.
+  - Option to move files without date in a folder named "Unknown"

 ## How to Use